appcornerit/DeploydKit/README.md

 Here are some examples on how to use DeploydKit, this is in no way the complete feature set.

 #### Entites
+DKEntity supports all of Deployd's commands for storing and updating an object in a collection.

 ```objc
 // Saving